Dr. Jay Calvert Spreder Grafts

 However, understanding the information is a different story.

-In this article, we will discuss spreader grafts.
+In this article, we will discuss spreader grafts used in rhinoplasty.

 This will hopefully help patients understand this valuable technique that I employ about 30% of the time in primary rhinoplasty, and about 90% of the time in complex secondary rhinoplasty.